Gregaar/pokedex/README.md

-This project uses the MERN stack to deliver a web app which allows your to favorite different pokemon.
+This project uses the MERN stack to deliver a web app which allows users to favorite different types of Pokemon.

-Depending on the pokemon chosen, the users profile is then generated inline with this.
+Depending on the Pokemon chosen, the users profile is generated using the Pokemon's information.

 This website is live at http://kanto-cards.herokuapp.com/